mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 **Traded Victor Cruz for 2.11, 3.11**

-I had been trying to move Cruz all offseason.
-He still has some upside, but he's going into his age-29 season, is coming off a bad injury, and is very likely going to be relegated to a WR2 role due to Odell Beckham Jr's emergence.
+This may have been a slight undersell, but I really wanted to trade Cruz.
+He still has some upside, but he's going into his age-29 season, he's coming off a bad injury, and he won't see the same volume of targets he used to now that Odell Beckham Jr. is around.

 **1.10 - Dorial Green-Beckham**

-After taking Cooper and Parker, I was more okay with taking a chance on Green-Beckham's upside.
+I'm not the biggest fan of Green-Beckham, but after taking Cooper and Parker, I was more okay with taking a chance on his upside.
 I would have preferred any of Yeldon, Abdullah, Agholor, and Perriman here, but unfortunately they were all gone, and I didn't think the difference in value was big enough that it was worth it to try to move up.

 **Traded Matt Ryan, 4.07 for Nick Foles, 2.05, 3.04**